openconfig/reference/rpc/gnmi/gnmi-config-subscriptions.md

   // ID of a commit as might be assigned by the server
   // when registering a commit operation. string server_commit_id = 2;
+  // If true indicates that the server is done processing the updates related to the
+  // commit_confirm_id and/or server_commit_id.
+  bool done = 3;
 }
 ```